 All students involved in the student conduct process have a right to appeal a conduct process decision by writing the appropriate appellate administrator within 3 business days of notification.
 The following is a list of appellate administrators based on the assigned Conduct Coordinator:

-• Conduct Coordinator: Director of Residence Life; Appellate Administrator: Assistant Dean of Students
+Conduct Coordinator: Director of Residence Life/Assistant Dean of Students; Appellate Administrator: Dean of Student Development and Success

 The appeal statement from the student should include sufficient detail to permit the evaluation of the merit of the grounds for appeal.
 The student is granted only one appeal.
 Students may appeal in writing if:

-1. A procedure or substantive error occurred that significantly impacted the outcome of the administrative meeting.
+A procedure or substantive error occurred that significantly impacted the outcome of the administrative meeting.

-2. To consider new evidence unavailable during the original investigation that could substantially impact the original finding or sanction.
+To consider new evidence unavailable during the original investigation that could substantially impact the original finding or sanction.
 A summary of this new evidence, why it was unavailable during the original investigation, and its potential impact must be included.

-3. The sanction(s) imposed are substantially disproportionate to the severity of the violation.
+The sanction(s) imposed are substantially disproportionate to the severity of the violation.

 The Appellate Administrator may review the appeal letter and evidence individually or may appoint an Appeal Panel to review the request.
 The Appellate Administrator may do one of the following:

-1. May deny the the appeal if the rational brought forward does not fit the grounds for appeal listed above.
+1. May deny the appeal if the rational brought forward does not fit the grounds for appeal listed above.

 2. Affirm the finding and the sanction originally determined.